 - WJSHS: 518-629-3304

-Your child may need to stay home or will be sent home if any of the following symptoms are present:
+We strongly encourage parents/guardians to keep your child home if any of the following symptoms are present:

 - Vomiting or diarrhea.

 - Fever: A student must be fever-free for 24 hours before returning to school.